godotengine/godot-docs/reference/faq.rst

 ignored by the developers:

 -  Let's do this because it will make Godot better
--  Let's do this in Godot because other game engine does it
+-  Let's do this in Godot because another game engine does it
 -  Let's remove this because I think it's not needed
 -  Let's remove clutter and bloat and make godot look nicer
--  Let's add an alternative workflow for people that prefers it
+-  Let's add an alternative workflow for people who prefer it

 Developers are always willing to talk to you and listen to your feedback very openly, to an extent rarely seen in open source projects, but they